telerik/blazor-docs/knowledge-base/date-input-picker-datetimeoffset.md

 </table>

-## Question
+## Description

 Can I use a `DateTimeOffset` field with the Telerik date input and picker?

-Do the Telerik DateInput, DatePicker, DateTimePicker, TimePicker support the `DateTimeOffset` type?
+Do the Telerik DateInput, DatePicker, DateTimePicker, and TimePicker support the `DateTimeOffset` type?

-## Answer
+## Solution

 The Telerik DateInput, DateTimePicker and TimePicker can work with `DateTimeOffset` and `DateTime` types.
 The types can also be nullable.
 When the `Value` is of type `DateTimeOffset` these Telerik components will use its `.DateTime` field, which matches to the local time, just like with a "simple" `DateTime` object.

 The DatePicker requires a [different approach.
 See the Notes below](#notes).